-Intense focus on a molecule called IL-17 could unlock the door to more psoriasis treatments
+Molecule called IL-17 could unlock more psoriasis treatments

 Scientists usually tend toward caution when faced with promising discoveries, but a new crop of biologic drugs in clinical trials is showing unprecedented success in clearing moderate to severe plaque psoriasis—and that is making a lot of people in the field of psoriasis research positively excited.